AmmAhhRin/Loan-Default-Prediction-Model/README.md

 # Loan-Default-Prediction-Model
-A small Flask deployment of ML model predicting loan default of customers.
+A small Flask deployment of Logistic Regression model predicting loan default of customers.

 **Getting Started**
 1. Clone the Repository